This is a comment.

 2, 12, -8

-The file object has two read-only attributes, one representing the name of the file, and the other representing the data in the file:
+The dictionary has two keys, one representing the name of the file, and the other representing the data in the file:

-data = file.data # Returns list of dictionary objects
+data = my_file["data"] # Returns list of dictionary objects

 Then to access the X value in the file located at row 2 of the data (line #3 above), then you would type: